 Dr. Lindsay Wiser, DVM

 Dr. Lindsay Wiser was raised with a love of animals that all began with her own childhood pets – a yellow lab and a black cat.
-She discovered her love of veterinary medicine as a kennel person at the Oregon Humane Society and began her pursuit to become a veterinarian in college.
+She discovered her love of veterinary medicine as a kennel girl at the Oregon Humane Society and began her pursuit to become a veterinarian in college.
 She received a BS in Physiology from the University of Washington and went on to attend Washington State University’s College of Veterinary Medicine.
 She received advanced training by completing a rotating internship at the Veterinary Specialty Center of Seattle and has been practicing in the Seattle area for the past 10 years as an associate veterinarian and more recently as a relief veterinarian.
 Dr.Wiser has worked extensively with Dr. Serratore and the Normandy Animal Hospital staff over the past few years helping Dr. Serratore work towards retirement.
 She recently accepted the full time role of Principal Doctor at Normandy Animal Hospital and is excited to continue providing excellent and loving care to all of our patients and clients!
 In her free time, Dr. Wiser enjoys spending time outdoors, doing DIY projects and spending time with her husband and three young daughters.

 Beth Weiner, LVT